Article IV amended on 4/23/2016

 The Board of Directors shall have an Executive Committee and may, by resolution, designate one or more other committees.
 Such committees shall have such functions and may exercise such powers of the Board of Directors as can be lawfully delegated, and to the extent provided in the resolution(s) creating such committee or committees.

-The Executive Committee shall be composed of the Chair, Vice-Chair, Secretary and Treasurer.
+The Executive Committee shall be composed of the Co-Chairs, Secretary, and Treasurer.
 The Executive Committee shall be delegated to act on behalf of the corporation between regular meetings of the Board.
-Actions taken by the Executive Committee shall be deemed to be actions of the Board unless canceled by a two third’s vote of the Board at the next regular Board meeting.
+Actions taken by the Executive Committee shall be deemed to be actions of the Board unless canceled by a two-thirds vote of the Board at the next regular Board meeting.
 The Executive Committee shall have the responsibility to reevaluate the continuing participation of Friends if such reevaluation becomes necessary.

 All funds received by the corporation shall be deposited with a repository bank as determined by the Board.
-The chair, vice-chair and treasurer shall be authorized signatories for the corporation.
+The Co-Chairs and Treasurer shall be authorized signatories for the corporation.
 Only one signature is required for any disbursement of funds.

 Corporate funds may be obligated only by a duly authorized agent of the corporation.
 An agent may be appointed by the Board for a specific event and limited in the amount he/she is authorized to obligate.

-If included in the annual budget or otherwise approved by the Board, receipts for an event or other expenses shall be submitted to the treasurer for payment.
-When the treasurer is unavailable, the chair or vice-chair is authorized to act on the treasurer’s behalf.
+If included in the annual budget or otherwise approved by the Board, receipts for an event or other expenses shall be submitted to the Treasurer for payment.
+When the Treasurer is unavailable, a Co-Chair is authorized to act on the Treasurer’s behalf.

-The chair of the corporation shall cause annual or other reports to be prepared as required by law and shall provide copies to the Board.
+The co-chairs of the corporation shall cause annual or other reports to be prepared as required by law and shall provide copies to the Board.

 The Articles of Incorporation may be amended by the Board of Directors or as provided by law.